Retail & Grocery Donations

 America’s dumpsters should not be better fed than its people.

 Just because a product is not sell-able, that doesn’t mean it is not useable.
-Through our Grocery Rescue program, partner agencies rescue non-sell-able product and give it a home.
+Through our Grocery Rescue program, network partners rescue non-sell-able product and give it a home.
 These products provide food pantry visitors with fresh foods that are nutritious, but sometimes more difficult to afford.

-In 2016, we facilitated partnerships between 65 stores and 27 of our partner agencies to rescue 5.8 million pounds of food!
+In 2016, we facilitated partnerships between 65 stores and 27 of our network partners to rescue 5.8 million pounds of food!

-Montana Food Bank Network monitors partner agencies and provides food safety training to make sure that food is kept safe for consumption.
-Additionally, partner agencies are specially trained to know how long a product can be consumed past its sell-by date.
+Montana Food Bank Network monitors network partners and provides food safety training to make sure that food is kept safe for consumption.
+Additionally, network partners are specially trained to know how long a product can be consumed past its sell-by date.

 - Produce, meat, beverages, bakery, dairy, dry food, deli and prepared foods, and personal care items.

 - We cannot accept recalled products, spoiled food, products without ingredients lists, or perishables returned by a customer.

 - Albertsons, Smith’s, Walmart, Sam’s Club, Loaf ‘N Jug, Reynolds Market, Target, Cash & Carry, and Costco.